Bamum

 - What Brings Joy

-- Joy in Bamum culture is often derived from communal activities, such as festivals, storytelling, and music.
-Family gatherings and successful harvests are also sources of happiness.
+- Joy is often derived from communal activities, such as festivals, storytelling, and participation in cultural rituals.

 - Celebrations Joyful Traditions